raspberrypilearning/led-firefly/en/step_1.md

 + A Raspberry Pi Pico with pin headers soldered on
 + A **data** USB A to micro USB cable
-+ 1 x yellow LED (or any colour you prefer)
++ 1× yellow LED (or any colour you prefer)
-+ 1 x 100Ω resistor (any resistor from 75Ω-220Ω will work)
++ 1× 100Ω resistor (any resistor from 75Ω to 220Ω will work)
-+ 1 x pin-socket jumper wire
++ 1× pin–socket jumper wire
-+ 3 x socket-socket jumper wire
++ 3× socket–socket jumper wire

 + Optional: Sticky tape, invisible tape works best